nunobrum/PyLTSpice/doc/varia/raw_file.rst

      <timestamp T><trace1 T><trace2 T><trace3 T>...<traceN T>

-Depending on the type of simulation the type of data changes.
+Depending on the type of simulation, and the configuration of the simulator, when using the binary format, the type of data changes.
-On TRAN simulations the timestamp is always stored as 8 bytes float (double) and trace values as a 4 bytes (single).
+On TRAN simulations the timestamp is always stored as 8 bytes float (double) and trace values as 4 bytes (single).
 On AC simulations the data is stored in complex format, which includes a real part and an imaginary part, each with 8 bytes.
 The way we determine the size of the data is dividing the total block size by the number of points, then taking only